 This group has two major research tracks:

-- Monitoring Land Cover Change at Global Scale: The key focus of this project is to develop new computer science methods and tools that enable effective monitoring of various land cover changes happening on the earth's surface.
+- Monitoring Land Cover Change at Global Scale: The key focus of this project is to develop new computer science methods and tools that enable effective monitoring of various land cover changes happening on Earth's surface.
 This group has analyzed various land cover changes such as forest fires, deforestation, insect infestation in forests, urbanization, agricultural changes, and monitoring of water resources.
 The group has made significant improvements in monitoring forest fires at global scale.
 The group is working towards finishing the release of a new global dataset on water.
 Currently, the group is focused towards monitoring crops from satellite imagery.